Introduction

 A common solution when faced with these requirements is to move management to some form of version control platform (github/gitlab).
 This opens up an entire ecosystem of tools and patterns enabling all manner of custom workflows.

-We have built snowplow-cli to help you bridge the gap between these repository based workflows and BDP Console.
+We have built Snowplow CLI to help you bridge the gap between these repository-based workflows and BDP Console.

 - A deployed Snowplow BDP pipeline

-- snowplow-cli downloaded and configured
+- Snowplow CLI installed and configured

 - A familiarity with git and an understanding of github actions